 Some finishing notes:

-- Do NOT configure a button in ESPHome/Tasmota for the hardware button.
+Do NOT configure a button in ESPHome/Tasmota for the hardware button.
 Doing this will make the switch auto reset to the firmware stored on the chip every time.
 This is only true for Tasmota as @Martidjenn pointed out to me.
 The ESPHome config has been updated with the button configured.

 More LSC stuff